mo10serek/CST_8916_Final_Project/README.md

 - **Performance**: `Standard`
 - **Redundancy**: `Locally-redundant storage (LRS)`

 Go to `Review + create` and click `Create`.
-After the storage account is created, go to the Containers tab in the Data storage section and select `+ Container` and put the name iotoutput.
+After the storage account is created, go to the Containers tab in the Data storage section and select `+ Container` and put the name `iotoutput`.
 The results from the Azure Blob Storage will go to the container in the blob storage as a json file.

 ## Running the IoT Sensor Simulation

 In order to run the each of the sensors is first is to make a virtual machine on Azure.
-To do that is to first click the Virtual machine service and then the create button.
+To do that is to first click the virtual machine service and then the create button.
 After that, fill in the following:

 - **Subscription**: Select your subscription.
 - **Resource group**: Choose `CST_8916_Project`.